 C.4.
 2/3, 3# Students are enrolled on programmes which comply with local educational regulations and with immigration authorities' requirements (if appropriate).
-Supporting documentation required: C.4.1.
+Supporti Supporting documentation required: C.4.1.
 AF, 2/3 Written administrative procedures for recording and monitoring student attendance.
 C.4.2.
 2/3 Completed student attendance registers.
 C.4.3.
 2/3 Sample records of cumulative attendance.

-The Institution has robust procedures for contacting students who miss classes without authorisation to ascertain the reasons for absence and to issue warnings that de-registration will occur in the case of inadequate attendance.
+Where blended learning requires attendance at the Institution, the Institution has robust procedures for contacting students who miss classes without authorisation to ascertain the reasons for absence and to issue warnings that de-registration will occur in the case of inadequate attendance.
 If required under local regulations, the Institution informs immigration authorities that the registration of relevant students has been cancelled.